 Introduction

-The frequency range 1 240-1 300 MHz is allocated to the RNSS and is used by the European GALILEO system across the frequency range 1 258-1 300 MHz in RNSS sub-band E6 for the provisioning of radio navigation satellite services (RNSS).
+The frequency range 1 240-1 300 MHz is allocated to the RNSS and is used by the European GALILEO system across the frequency range 1 258.29-1 299.21 MHz in RNSS sub-band E6 for the provisioning of radio navigation satellite services (RNSS).
 The frequency band 1 240- 1 300 MHz is also allocated to the amateur service and partly to the amateur satellite service (1 260 - 1 270 MHz), both on a secondary basis in the ITU Radio Regulations.
 This band is further shared with primary allocations to the radiolocation (RLS), radionavigation (RNS) on a co-primary basis and with the Earth exploration-satellite service (EESS (active)) a co-secondary basis.
-Similar work within ITU-R is considering the global set of RNSS systems in the range 1 240- 1 300 MHz, including additionally the Russian Federation system GLONASS, the Chinese Beidou system and the Japanese QZSS.
+Between 2019 and 2023, similar work within ITU-R studied the global set of RNSS systems in the range 1 240- 1 300 MHz, including additionally the Russian Federation system GLONASS, the Chinese Beidou system and the Japanese QZSS.
+ITU-R Reports M.2513 and M.2532 refer along with ITU-R Recommendation M.2164.

 With the implementation of the GALILEO system, it has become necessary to study the operating conditions for applications and operating modes in the amateur and amateur satellite services to assess their potential for interference into the terrestrial RNSS receivers and develop guidance to ensure the protection of the RNSS whilst enabling continued use of this band and ensuring the continued long-term development of both amateur and amateur satellite services in this band.

 For radio amateurs worldwide the allocation to the amateur service in the frequency band 1 240-1 300 MHz, known as the “23cm-band”, is an important band for both narrow and wideband applications as an entry point for microwave frequency propagation monitoring and communication experiments.
-There is an established base of installed stations, in operation for 40 years or more.
+There is an established base of installed stations that have been in operation for 40 years or more.

-This report proposes theoretical studies to estimate the amplitude and geographic extent of potential interfering signal levels from amateur service transmissions set against the published receiver protection criteria identified for RNSS receivers.
-The theoretical studies were realized in order to provide the assessment of the geographical extent of the interference caused by a representative set of transmitting stations of the amateur service into GALILEO E6 receivers.
-The simulations indicated interference areas around radio amateur stations with an extent of several km, depending on the nature of the amateur emission (from narrow band telegraphy and satellite uplink up to wide band digital television).
+This report proposes theoretical studies to estimate the amplitude and geographic extent of potential interfering signal levels from amateur service transmissions set against the published receiver protection criteria identified for RNSS GALILEO E6 receivers.
+The MCL simulations indicated interference areas around radio amateur stations with an extent of several km, depending on the nature of the amateur emission (from narrow band telegraphy and satellite uplink up to wide band digital television).
+Information from amateur service operations indicates a low density of actively transmitting amateur stations and further studies show that the relative number of RNSS receivers impacted by interference is low compared to a large population of deployed RNSS receivers.

 Additionally, it details two measurement campaigns using representative amateur emissions to understand the impact of the various modes of amateur service operation on the RNSS receivers.